lizzieinvancouver/pmm/analyses/_READMEpmm.txt

 ubermini_2.R -- Will's new attempt in late August 2020

 uberpgls.R -- my attempts to write PGLS code, not successful yet.

+Below are similar to above, but tidied up for Tony Ives: ubertoy_nogeiger.R -- this one builds the data exactly as I believe I have coded the model puberty.R -- this one uses geiger to adjust the phylogeny by lambda